-The Wheel Reinvention Jam is a one-week-long jam where you create a replacement for a program that frustrates you.
+The Wheel Reinvention Jam is a one-week-long jam where we turn a fresh eye to "solved problems".

 The tools we use every day are broken.
 Software is slow, unreliable, and bloated with thoughtless features.
 It disrespects the user and forces settings that no one wants.
 And yet, people defend the status quo, claiming that what we have is fine, and that trying to change software is "reinventing the wheel".

 Screw that.
 Progress is only made by inventing new things.
 It's not "reinventing" to break new ground.
 Nor is it "reinventing" to take a broken thing and design something better.

 This is your chance to reinvent something.

 The jam takes place from Monday, August 15 through Sunday, August 21.
 Here's how you can participate: